-At Hope's Nose, Middle Devonian reef limestones are cut by irregular sediment- and calcite-filled faults and rare sulphide mineralised fault breccias (Figs 7a, b).
-Several faults exhibit a stratigraphic control where the mode of failure changes within different host units (e.g. Figs 7c, d).
-For example, where thicker bedded, more competent limestones are offset, the fault is dilatant (Mode I) with a wide aperture (up to 65cm) filled with sediment.
-Traced upwards into the directly overlying finer bedded limestones and tuffs, the fault shallows in dip by 20° and becomes a narrower shear fracture (Mode II/III) (Fig. 7c).
-This section of the fault contains breccia and slickenlines which indicate a normal shear sense (Fig. 7e).
-In some cases, blind faults are observed to have generated open 'forced folds' directly above the propagating fault tip (Fig. 7d).
-The fracture sets at Hope's Nose exhibit cross cutting relationships opposite to those seen in the rest of Tor Bay, i.e. sets of (unfilled) N-S fractures here are cut by (sediment- and breccia-filled) E-W faults.
-These E-W structures show brecciation of mineral fills suggesting that there was later local fault reactivation here which may help explain the difference in percolating fluid chemistries at Hope's Nose described by Shepard et al. (2005).
-Once again, a minority of fractures at Hope's Nose exhibit smoothing of cavity walls and apparent locally widened apertures (e.g. Fig. 7a), suggesting some minor karstification prior to sediment infilling.
+At Hope's Nose, Mid Devonian reef limestones are cut by irregular sediment- and calcite-filled faults and rare sulfide mineralized fault breccias (Fig. 7a, b).
+Several faults show a stratigraphic control, where the mode of failure changes within different host units (e.g. Fig. 7c, d).
+For example, where thicker bedded, more competent limestones are offset, the fault is dilatant (mode I) with a wide aperture (up to 65 cm) filled with sediment.
+Traced upwards into the directly overlying finer bedded limestones and tuffs, the fault shallows in dip by 20° and becomes a narrower shear fracture (modes II/III) (Fig. 7c).
+This section of the fault contains breccia and slickenlines, which indicates a normal shear sense (Fig. 7e).
+In some cases, blind faults are observed to have generated open forced folds directly above the propagating fault tip (Fig. 7d).
+The fracture sets at Hope's Nose show cross-cutting relationships opposite to those seen in the rest of Tor Bay - that is, sets of (unfilled) north-south fractures here are cut by (sedimentand breccia-filled) east-west faults.
+These east-west structures show brecciation of mineral fills, suggesting that there was later local fault reactivation here, which may help to explain the difference in percolating fluid chemistries at Hope's Nose described by Shepard et al. (2005).
+Once again, a minority of fractures at Hope's Nose show smoothing of the cavity walls and apparent locally widened apertures (e.g. Fig. 7a), suggesting some minor karstification prior to sediment infilling.